haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/prereq/security.md

 	chcon -R --type httpd_sys_rw_content_t <your Magento install dir>/pub/media chcon -R --type httpd_sys_rw_content_t <your Magento install dir>/pub/static

 The preceding commands work only with the Apache web server.
-Because of the variety of configurations and security requirements, we don't guarantee these commands work in all situations.
-For more information, see:
+Because of the variety of configurations and security requirements, we don't guarantee these commands work in all situations. 更多信息请参考:

 *	<a href="http://linux.die.net/man/8/httpd_selinux" target="_blank">man page</a>
 *	<a href="http://www.serverlab.ca/tutorials/linux/web-servers-linux/configuring-selinux-policies-for-apache-web-servers/" target="_blank">serverlab</a>

-### Enable inter-server communication
+### 允许服务器交互通信
-If Apache and the database server are on the same host, you can skip this section and continue with <a href="#install-iptables">Opening Ports In Your Firewall</a>.
+If Apache and the database server are on the same host, you can skip this section and continue with <a href="#install-iptables">开户防火墙端口</a>.

 To enable Apache to initiate a connection to another host with SELinux enabled: